asnaencorerpg/asnaencorerpg.github.io/dox/DCLSRPARM.md

 Subroutine parameters are declared as local variables to your subroutine.
 Thus, multiple subroutines can declare the same parameter name, and the names won't clash.

 When parameters are passed on the **EXSR** , they don't necessarily need to be the same type as specified on the **DCLSRPARM** statement.
-Encore RPG will coerce the parameter to the type you give.
+Encore RPG will attempt to coerce the parameter to the type you give.
 For example, many parameters are four-byte integers, but if you declare the parm as zoned, the value will be converted/possibly truncated accordingly.
 Likewise, if you specify character, the parm will be copied to the character as if you were doing a [MOVEL](MOVEL.html) with Pad.
-The programmer is responsible to make sure that values are not truncated because the receiving parameter is too small.
+The programmer is responsible to make sure that values are not truncated when the receiving parameter is too small.

-Some events have parameters that tell you more specific information about the event. **MouseDown** for example, passes the X and Y coordinates, and a code that tells which mouse button was pressed.
-See [Event Subroutine Parameters](Event_Subroutine_Parameters.html) for more information.

 ### See Also
 [%OMITTED Function](OMITTED_Function.html)